TerryV8/click-count/docs/replication.md

 ```
 whereas I can ping the master, as well as ssh from the node to the master.

-The issue is that you have a firewall running on your master node that are blocking incoming traffic from slave nodes
+The issue is that you have a firewall running on your master node that is blocking incoming traffic from slave nodes
 - First solution: Open the 2 specific host ports on the master node.
 ```console
 sudo firewall-cmd --zone=public --add-port=6443/tcp --permanent